Constraints on Primordial Black Holes from $N$-body simulations of the Eridanus II Stellar Cluster: Results

 In the following step, we run sets of refined grid simulations in which we examine the PBH abundance regions with smaller step sizes that are eligible for the constraints.
-In addition, we examine the PBH masses $m_{\textrm{PBH}} = 3 \times 10^2 ~ M_{\odot}$ and $m_{\textrm{PBH}} = 3 \times 10^3 ~ M_{\odot}$.
 The resulting limits on the abundance of PBH are shown as shaded regions in Fig.~\ref{fig:combined_constraints}.
-As in the analytic treatment in Sec.~\ref{sec:analytics}, these are obtained by determining the value of $f_\text{PBH}$ for which $r_{\rm h} \geq 13 ~\rm{pc}$ at $3 ~\text{Gyr}$.
+As in the analytic treatment in Sec.~\ref{sec:analytics}, these are obtained by determining the value of $f_\text{PBH}$ for which $r_{\rm h} \geq 13 ~\rm{pc}$ at $13.5 ~\text{Gyr}$.
 For larger abundances, the star cluster would have expanded beyond the size compatible with existing observations over its lifetime.
-We show both the limits derived using the average half-mass radius over 50 simulations, as well as those corresponding to the more conservative estimate using $r_{\rm h}$ one standard deviation below the mean value.
-In both cases, $r_{\rm h}$ is evaluated at $3 ~\text{Gyr}$ since it is monotonically increasing with time and thus only the last snapshot is needed to determine the corresponding limits on $f_\text{PBH}$.
-Note that $M_\text{PBH} = 100\ M_{\odot}$ is the lowest PBH for which a full numerical simulation was run due to computational efficiency and the large number density of particles associated with low masses ($n_{\text{PBH}} \propto f_{\text{PBH}} \frac{\rho_{\text{DM}}}{m_{\text{PBH}}}$).
-Therefore, the limits for $m_{\text{PBH}} < 100 M_{\odot}$ are from a piecewise polynomial extrapolation using \texttt{scipy}.
-We note that our results at low masses and the trend on the $(m_{\rm PBH}, f_{\rm PBH})$ are largely independent of the precise functional form of the extrapolation.
+We show both the limits derived using the median half-mass radius over 50 simulations, as well as those corresponding to the more conservative estimate using $r_{\rm h}$ one standard deviation below the mean value.
+In both cases, $r_{\rm h}$ is evaluated at $13.5 ~\text{Gyr}$ since it is monotonically increasing with time and thus only the last snapshot is needed to determine the corresponding limits on $f_\text{PBH}$.
+Note that $m_\text{PBH} = 10^3 ~ M_{\odot}$ is the lowest PBH mass for which a full numerical simulation was run due to computational efficiency and the large number density of particles associated with low masses ($n_{\text{PBH}} \propto f_{\text{PBH}} \frac{\rho_{\text{DM}}}{m_{\text{PBH}}}$).

-The dashed lines show the semi-analytic bounds for both a constant density DM profile, as well as for an NFW density profile.
+The red and brown lines show the semi-analytic bounds for both a constant density DM profile, as well as for an NFW density profile.
 As discussed in Sec \ref{sec:analytics}, a lower velocity dispersion yields more effective dynamical heating, resulting in more stringent constraints.
 This can be seen by comparing the two constant density curves.
-When comparing the NFW to the constant profile of identical dispersion $\sigma = 10 ~\rm{km/s}$, the NFW profile results in a much stronger constraint.
+When comparing the NFW to the constant profile of identical dispersion $\sigma = 5 ~ \mathrm{km\,s}^{-1}$, the NFW profile results in a much stronger constraint.
 This is because of the enhanced DM density near the center of an NFW halo, which also increases the effects of dynamical heating.